LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 2. The first thing we want to do is `Enqueue` the root
 3. Next, we enter a while loop.
 We want this loop to keep running until there are no more nodes in our queue.
 4. Once we are in the while loop, we want to `Dequeue` the front node and then check to see if it has any children.
-5. if there is children of the node we are currently looking at, we want to mark each one as "visited".
+5. if there are children of the node we are currently looking at, we want to mark each one as "visited".
 By marking each child node as visited, this will help us know that we have already seen that node before, and won't accidently push us into an infinite loop if the graph was cyclic.
-In addition to marking each child node as visited, we want to place any of it's children that have not yet been visited into the queue.
+In addition to marking each child node as visited, we want to place any of its children that have not yet been visited into the queue.
 6. The process will complete until the queue is empty.
 7. Once the while loop breaks, we can then return the `order` list.
 This order list